-The number of mortgage approvals made to home buyers slumped to a record low in April as the housing market was held at a near-standstill, Bank of England figures show.
+The number of mortgage approvals made to home buyers was at a 13-year high in November, Bank of England figures show.

 Thousands of people have signed a petition to make reliable rent payments proof that an individual is able to afford a mortgage.

 Credit rating agency Moody’s has published figures showing mortgage arrears in Aberdeen running at double the UK average rate following the oil price slump.

 The “Bank of Mum and Dad” will help finance 25% of UK mortgage transactions this year, according to research.